amkratz/altPortfolio/_pages/resume.md

 author_profile: true
 ---
 # Career Focus
-Passionate programmer with strong understanding and love of full-stack development and heavy drive to be successful.
+Passionate programmer with solid understanding and love of full-stack development and strong drive to be successful.

 # Professional Experience

-### Freelance Web Development 2016 - ongoing
+### Freelance Web Development
 March 2016 - Mag Pharms LLC

 Contract to create ecommerce website using WordPress and Woocommerce,